 - Frequent brushing, combing, and clipping

-- Waiting lists (hard to find) and a high price tag
+- Waiting lists (very hard to find) and a high price tag

 A Cesky Terrier may not be right for you.

-- Finally, you can avoid some negative traits by training your Cesky Terrier to respect you and by following the 11-step care program in 11 Things You Must Do Right To Keep Your Dog Healthy and Happy
+- Finally, you can avoid some negative traits by training your Cesky Terrier to respect you and by following the 11-step care program in my book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy.

 More traits and characteristics of the Cesky Terrier